openpunkart/punkart.blocks.bodies/README.md

 -->

 ## Q: Can anyone explain the "Flex-How-Stupid-AND-Rich-I-Am?!"
 [Crypto] Punks?
-Why pay million dollars for a free public domain 24×24 pixel image?
+Why pay hundred thousands of dollars for a free public domain 24×24 pixel image?

-**A:**

-  As a public service announcement let's restate what might get lost in the programming minutiae:
+**A:**  As a public service announcement let's restate what might get lost in the programming minutiae:

   Yes, CryptoPunks is a con-artist financial fraud.
 The Emperor has no clothes.
 Let's start with what you "own" when you buy a CryptoPunk [token].